How to create an attractive CBD brand

 Branding is creating a consistent message that shares your company’s message and values across all platforms and medias that come into contact with your ideal customer.
 Your sales language and message need to be consistent and reliable.
-Customers can sense inconsistencies from a mile away and that create distrust and in today’s hyper competitive market that means that you just lost that sale.
+Customers can sense inconsistencies from a mile away and creating distrust in today's hyper competitive market results in lost sales.

-These are some examples of places that your branding is important.
+Here are a few examples of places where your branding is important:

 Step 2: Find your niche audience.

 In a hyper competitive market, unless you have a very large marketing budget, there is a popular saying that we like to live by; “there are riches in the niches.”